 - Your connection to the network is not unrestricted.
 In general, access within the University's network is largely unrestricted.
 However, Internet access is subject to usage quotas and there are restrictions on the ports and protocols you can use.
-In extreme circumstances, the Information Technology Division reserves the right to further restrict access or limit either Internet or intranet bandwidth use in order to meet its primary objective of providing stable computer and network facilities for academic and research purposes.
+In extreme circumstances, the Information & Technology Services Division reserves the right to further restrict access or limit either Internet or intranet bandwidth use in order to meet its primary objective of providing stable computer and network facilities for academic and research purposes.

 - Connections are specific to a particular area or residence or building and your computer will not be able to function or be connected anywhere other than the area or residence in which it has been registered.
 You are entitled to change where your computer is registered (for example, if you change residences during a vacation), but you may currently only do so four (4) times in a year.

 - The costs of providing the Student Networking service on campus are built into fees.